isar/isar/docs/docs/crud.md

 })
 ```

-Isar will automatically assign the new id to the object if the `id` field is not read-only.
+Isar will automatically assign the new id to the object if the `id` field is non-final.

 ### Update a record

 Both creating and updating works with `yourCollection.put(yourObject)`.
-If the id is null (or does not exist), the object is inserted, otherwise it is updated.
+If the id is null (or does not exist), the object is inserted, otherwise, it is updated.

 ### Delete records